mrsharma2404/Bycrypt---JWT/README.md

 in frontend folder you will see all the js files in my component this folder was made in react.

-in dump folder you see all data datbase table. just make aschema in your mysql named(facebook) and import all these tables.
+in dump folder you see all data datbase table. just make aschema in your mysql named(security) and import all these tables.